aitgon/vtam/doc/content/tutorial.rst

 make_known_occurrences: Create file containing the known_occurences.tsv to be used as an inut for optimize
 --------------------------------------------------------

 The make_known_occurrences command is designed to automatically create files containing the known and the missing occurences and it can be run if the expected occurrences in the mock samples are known in advance.
-Otherwise it should be created by hand, based on the asvtable_default_taxa.tsv file.
+Otherwise, it should be created by hand, based on the *asvtable_default_taxa.tsv* file.

-The make_known_occurrences command requires the *sample_types* and *mock_composition* files as in input.
-For info on the format of these files see the :ref:`Input/Output Files section <io_formats_io>`.
-The exemple files can be downloaded here: :download:`sample_types.tsv <../../vtam/data/example/sample_types.tsv>`, :download:`mock_composition_mfzr.tsv <../../vtam/data/example/mock_composition_mfzr.tsv>`
+The make_known_occurrences command requires the :ref:`sample_types_io` and :ref:`mock_composition_io` files as in input.

+The exemple files can be downloaded from here: :download:`sample_types.tsv <../../vtam/data/example/sample_types.tsv>`, :download:`mock_composition_mfzr.tsv <../../vtam/data/example/mock_composition_mfzr.tsv>`

 .. code-block:: bash